 Plan sponsors’ changing behaviors are making advisers work harder and add more services, Murphy says, leading to a decrease in firms’ net revenue.
 At the same time, transparency is improving, consumers are becoming more cost-conscious and the advice industry is transitioning to a more traditional professional service model—one that resembles the legal or accounting professions more than a sales-based profession.

 While talking through these issues with advisers, Murphy says, he gets two common questions: “How do we make our lives easier while clients are demanding more and more for the same fee?
 And, how do we use technology to serve all our customers at scale?”
-Part of Fidelity’s answer, Murphy says, has been the creation of a new adviser managed account program, built in collaboration with Morningstar.
+Part of John Hancock’s answer, Murphy says, has been the creation of a new adviser managed account program, built in collaboration with Morningstar.

 “Advisers are very excited about this opportunity,” Murphy explains.
 “Previously, we have offered managed accounts where Morningstar was providing the models or our own internal investment management team was providing models.
 Now, we are rolling out the ability for advisers to provide the investment models for their retirement plan clients, with the thinking being that they can be tailored for individual plan populations.”

 Murphy adds that advisers want to be able to offer such services, but they have neither the expertise nor the resources to develop the required technology infrastructure.
 “And so, we are working with advisers to create a solution that is very scalable and presents a means for them to cost effectively deliver personalized portfolio services to everyone they want to,” he says.
 “This is the type of solution that will become increasingly important to advisers’ businesses moving forward, we expect.”

 Taking a step back and reflecting on some 30 years of industry experience, Murphy says the future is about “high-value services, not just high-touch.”